What is an attractive nuisance?

 Playground equipment

-Data from the CDC shows that more than 200,000 children under the age of 14 visit emergency rooms for playground-related injuries, so you always need to make sure children at your home are playing on playground equipment safely.
+Data from the CDC, shared by the Commonwealth of Massachusetts, shows that more than 200,000 children under the age of 14 visit emergency rooms for playground-related injuries, so you always need to make sure children at your home are playing on playground equipment safely.
 Even under the best of circumstances, kids can fall or get hurt on playground equipment.
 You can also reduce the likelihood of injury if you have a soft surface under your equipment.

 Fish ponds